BEST TRAP EXERCISES

 Program Selector ==> See which program best fits your goals

 AX1 ==> Train at Home With Dumbbells and Minimal Equipment

 Monster Maker ==> Full body training with the ability to add additional targeted split muscle group training

-- This trap workout combines two exercises: a Barbell Shrug drop set performed with an eccentric stretch at the bottom, and an Overhead Plate Raise.
+- This trap workout combines two effective trapezius exercises: a Barbell Shrug drop set performed with an eccentric stretch at the bottom, and an Overhead Plate Raise.

-- Shrugs work the upper trap muscle while the Overhead Plate Raise works the lower and middle trap muscles.
+- Shrugs are an excellent exercise to work the upper traps muscles while the Overhead Plate Raise works the lower and middle trap muscles.

 - Set your timer for 6 minutes.
 Start with 10 Barbell Shrugs followed immediately by a 10-second hold, then nine shrugs with a nine-second hold, and so forth until you get to one rep with a one-second hold, or until your grip fails (which will probably happen first).
 Perform the Overhead Plate Raise for 10 reps every time your grip gives out, and then resume your Barbell Shrugs drop set where you left off.

 - For proper Barbell Shrug form, let your shoulders protract downward as the bar travels toward your knees for an eccentric stretch.
 For the Overhead Plate Raise, squeeze the lower and middle traps while raising the barbell plate (concentrating to not turn it into a deltoid raise).